gavinsalam/AnalysisTools/README.md

 Authors
 -------

-Contributions have been made to this code by

-- Matteo Cacciari
-- Gavin Salam
-- Gregory Soyez
+This code was originally written by Matteo Cacciari, Gavin Salam and Gregory Soyez.
+It has since received contributions also from Keith Hamilton and Pier Monni.